 Further Information and Other Local Ideas

 Head west of the forest and you can visit the ancient Whitehills Stone Circle on the Pitfichie Forest Walk.
+Near here you'll find a historic local highlight at the National Trust's Castle Fraser.
+The stunning 15th century castle is surrounded by some beautiful gardens and landscaped grounds.

 In Duthie Park in Aberdeen you can pick up the popular Deeside Way.
 The shared cycling and walking route runs along a disused railway between Aberdeen and Ballater.